stevenschwenke/SoftwareEngineeringCourse/refactoring/refactoring.md

 ### Inline method
 - methods body easy enough to understand => remove method + put body in callers
-- before inlining, check if method isn't polymorphic, i.e. that not class overrides it
+- before inlining, check if method isn't polymorphic, i.e. that no class overrides it

 ### Inline temp
 - = remove temporal variable with actual call to method